mynew3/Wotlk-Core/TEAM/readme.txt

 MMOwning Dev Files are insert here.
-ALL Copyright goes to Exitare.
+All Copyright goes to VisionProgrammingProject.
+Publishing without owners ok is strictly forbidden!!